American TESOL Logo

 These websites have you copy and paste your students’ text and some allow uploading documents.
 Most require no registration, signups, or downloads and are free.

 • Plagiarism Checker was made for teachers to check if students copied papers from the Internet.
-They provide step by step instructions.
+They provide step-by-step instructions.

 • QueText is a free plagiarism checker, which supports multiple languages and doesn’t require registration.

 • Penster allows up to 5 free checks a month without registering.
-If you register you get more.
+If you register, you get more.

 Learn about Plagiarism